sahiltyagi4/estimator/README.md

 # Scavenger #

-Scavenger is a framework built on top of Tensorflow and Tensorflow-Estimator for running distributed machine learning models on low cost resources with fluctuating availability.
+__Scavenger__ is a framework built on top of Tensorflow and Tensorflow-Estimator for running distributed machine learning models on low cost resources with fluctuating availability.
 This system extends the **OmniLearn** framework published in *Autonomic Computing and Self Organizing Systems (ACSOS), 2020*.
 The OmniLearn paper is available [here](https://www.researchgate.net/publication/343054677_Taming_Resource_Heterogeneity_In_Distributed_ML_Training_With_Dynamic_Batching).

 ## Developing

-To build tensorflow, you need to [install Bazel](https://docs.bazel.build/versions/master/install.html) (v0.25.1) and run the following instructions (for CPU build):
+To build Tensorflow-Scavenger, you need to [install Bazel](https://docs.bazel.build/versions/master/install.html) (v0.25.1) and run the following instructions (for CPU build):
 ```
 git clone https://github.com/sahiltyagi4/tensorflow.git
 cd tensorflow